pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ![1-800-MYGRAVE installation view](Exhibition(21).jpg)

-The open call for the camp had the goal “to enable embodied networks through the development of new forms of computational intelligence.”[^20] Looking back to the exhibition and the camp after over a year I see a multitude of connections.
+The open call for the camp had the goal “to enable embodied networks through the development of new forms of computational intelligence.”[^20] Looking back to the exhibition and the camp over a year later, I see a multitude of connections.
 While the works are separated by space and author they often address the same thing from a different angle.
-We explored anthropomorphous robots by embodying a virtual friend inside of a plastic toy, but most closely we looked into the process of capturing the world through digital computers and how we relate to and interpret our data bodies.
-Maybe real AI is the friends we made along the way.[^21]
+For example we explored anthropomorphous robots by embodying a virtual friend inside a plastic toy, but most closely we looked into the processes of capturing the world through digital computers and how we relate to our data bodies.
+I’ve come to the conclusion that maybe real AI is the friends we made along the way.[^21]

 ---